-ENGH274 The Graphic Novel as Literature 3 credits
+ENGH274 The Graphic Novel as Literature

-Prerequisite: ENGH102.
-Student explores the use of the combination of words and graphic images to create effective storytelling.
+Prerequisite: ENGH102 or ENGH200.
+This course explores the use of the combination of words and graphic images to create effective storytelling.
 Both contemporary and historic examples of graphic novels will be examined.

 ENGH277 Science Fiction & Society 3 credits